EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 state, the interdependencies between implementations need to be properly advertised and stored in the configuration data model.

-Another issue that arises when designing a dynamic extension mechanism is the possibility of conflicts between extending modules.
-Conflicts are more natural and frequent than one may assume at first.
-Take for example service extensions like EO-WCS that in certain cases need to override the implementation of the base service (WCS 2.0 in this case).
-Without further information the central registry cannot decide which implementation to bind to.
-This calls for a conflict resolution mechanism and for further metadata to be stored in the configuration data model.

-For more information see section :ref:`rfc2_dep_confl` below.
-For further details on service extensions please refer to :doc:`rfc3`.

 After this short overview, we will go more in depth in the following sections.